JordansGit/e-commerce-product-page/README.md

 ### What I learned

-SCSS.
-Nesting code with scss, creating mixins for reusable code, using partials to structure layout.
+- SCSS: nesting code with scss, creating mixins for reusable code, using partials to structure layout.
-JS:
-- how to get a slideshow and a modal slideshow to work without repeating js code.
+- JS: how to get a slideshow and a modal slideshow to work without repeating js code.